getify/You-Dont-Know-JS/scope-closures/apB.md

 This appendix aims to give you a few interesting exercises to test and solidify your understanding of the main topics from this book.
 It's a good idea to try out the exercises yourself -- in an actual code editor! -- instead of skipping straight to the solutions at the end.
 No cheating!

 These exercises don't have a specific right answer that you have to get exactly.
-Your approach may differ some (or a lot!) from the solution I present, and that's OK.
+Your approach may differ some (or a lot!) from the solutions I present, and that's OK.

 I'm not judging you on how you write your code.
-My only goal is that you come away from this book feeling confident that you can tackle these sorts of coding tasks built on a strong foundation of knowledge.
+My hope is that you come away from this book feeling confident that you can tackle these sorts of coding tasks built on a strong foundation of knowledge.
 That's the only objective, here.
 If you're happy with your code, I am, too!

 ## Buckets of Marbles

-Remember Figure 2 from back in Chapter 2?
+Remember Figure 2 from back in Chapter 2, the one with the colored bubbles/buckets?

 <figure>
     <img src="images/fig2.png" width="300" alt="Colored Scope Bubbles" align="center">